- Explain the random walk theory

 Getting Rich the Slow, Boring Way

 Many U.S. citizens can accumulate a large amount of wealth during their lifetimes, if they make two key choices.
 The first is to complete additional education and training.
-In 2014, the U.S. Census Bureau reported median earnings for households where the main earner had only a high school degree of $33,124; for those with a two-year associate degree, median earnings were $40,560 and for those with a four-year bachelor’s degree, median income was $54,340.
+In 2020, the Bureau of Labor Statistics reported median weekly usual earnings for full-time wage and salary workers age 25 and over that corresponded to annual income of $40,612 for those with a high school diploma, $48,776 for those with a two-year associate degree, and $67,860 for those with a four-year bachelor’s degree.
 Learning is not only good for you, but it pays off financially, too.

 The second key choice is to start saving money early in life, and to give the power of compound interest a chance.
 Imagine that at age 25, you save $3,000 and place that money into an account that you do not touch.
 In the long run, it is not unreasonable to assume a 7% real annual rate of return (that is, 7% above the rate of inflation) on money invested in a well-diversified stock portfolio.
 After 40 years, using the formula for compound interest, the original $3,000 investment will have multiplied nearly fifteen fold: